fancompute/angler/README.md

-# Rainbowfish
+# angler

-`rainbowfish` is a package for simulating and optimizing optical structures.
+`angler` is a package for simulating and optimizing optical structures.

 It provides a frequency-domain solver for simulating for linear and nonlinear devices.